 The Department of Homeland Security is responsible for protecting our Nation’s critical infrastructure from physical and cyber threats.
-Information sharing is a key part of DHS’s important mission to create shared situational awareness of malicious cyber activity.
+Information sharing is a key part of the Department’s important mission to create shared situational awareness of malicious cyber activity.
 Cyberspace has united once distinct information structures, including our business and government operations, our emergency preparedness communications, and our critical digital and process control systems and infrastructures.
 Protection of these systems is essential to the resilience and reliability of the Nation’s critical infrastructure and key resources; therefore, to our economic and national security.